The Rabbit Kick Club

 monitoring our validating node for state changes.
 Our monitoring

-- Our validator is hosted in a
+- Our validator runs on a dedicated server in a data center near

-control.
-This provides DoS protection for our
+provides DoS protection for our

 - We use multiple intrusion prevention and detection measures

 with granular ingress/egress rules, selinux, and file monitoring.
 We take extra steps to

 harden SSH and other software running on our nodes, and we use keys

 instead of passwords whenever possible.
 We limit the software that

 runs on our rippled nodes to the bare minimum that is required for